k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11b_tdm_sequence_implementation_without_catalog.md

 ## Populate the Sequence Mapping Table

-The **TDMSeqSrc2TrgMapping** table maps between the generated sequence Actors and the target tables' columns.
+The **TDMSeqSrc2TrgMapping** table maps between the generated sequence Actors and the target table columns.
 A sequence Actor can be mapped into multiple tables and LUs.

 View the below example: